Mystic is understood as everything related to mysticism, to the spiritual connection that individuals can develop with the extra-terrestrial.

 In a general sense, mysticism as a personal attitude focuses on carrying out an activity of a spiritual nature in order to merge the human soul with the divinity or the forces that govern the world.

-The inner experiences of a mystic are not explicable in an analytical sense and can not be expressed in words either.
+The inner experiences of a mystic are not explicable in an analytical sense.
+It can not be expressed in words either.
 It is something that can not be talked about but can be felt.

 Finally, some philosophers have considered whether mysticism is a form of knowledge or simply a way of expressing transcendence.